 Since copper is far less durable than platinum or iridium electrodes, copper spark plugs are commonly found in cars manufactured before the 1980s, when cars were built with fewer electronic components.

-Keep in mind that copper spark plugs need to be changed every 20,000 miles.
+Some sources say copper spark plugs need to be changed every 20,000 miles, but also keep in mind that copper plugs can last up to 100,000 miles on modern fuel-injected vehicles.
+If your budget is tight, don’t feel bad about using the copper spark plugs instead of the more expensive ones.
 The more superior types of spark plugs feature platinum and iridium electrodes and are two to three times more durable than the outdated copper spark plug.

 Products Mentioned in this Guide